-tion in boroughs, towns, and townships. (b) "Commissioner" shall mean a county commissioner acting as a member of the registration commission.
+(b) "Commissioner" shall mean a county commissioner acting as a member of the registration commission.

-- (c) "Oath" shall include affirmation, and "Swear" shall include affirm. - (d) "Election" shall mean any general, special, municipal or primary election, unless otherwise specified. - (e) "General election" shall mean the election which the Constitution of this Commonwealth requires to be held in even-numbered years. - (f) "Municipal election" shall mean the election which the Constitution of this Commonwealth requires to be held in odd-numbered years. - (g) "Primary election" shall mean any election for the nomination of candidates.
+(c) "Oath" shall include affirmation, and "Swear" shall include affirm.

+(d) "Election" shall mean any general, special, municipal or primary election, unless otherwise specified.

+(e) "General election" shall mean the election which the Constitution of this Commonwealth requires to be held in even-numbered years.

+(f) "Municipal election" shall mean the election which the Constitution of this Commonwealth requires to be held in odd-numbered years.

+(g) "Primary election" shall mean any election for the nomination of candidates.

-- (h) "November election" shall mean either the general or the municipal election, or both, according to the context. - (i) "Party" shall mean any party or political body, one of whose candidates at the general election next preceding the primary polled in each of at least ten counties of the State not less than two per centum of the largest entire vote cast in each of said counties for any elected candidate, and polled a total vote in the State equal to at least two per centum of the largest entire vote cast in the State for any elected candidate; or any party or political body, one of whose candidates at either the general or municipal election preceding the primary polled at least five per centum of the largest entire vote cast for any elected candidate in any county containing therein any borough, town or township.
+(h) "November election" shall mean either the general or the municipal election, or both, according to the context.

+(i) "Party" shall mean any party or political body, one of whose candidates at the general election next preceding the primary polled in each of at least ten counties of the State not less than two per centum of the largest entire vote cast in each of said counties for any elected candidate, and polled a total vote in the State equal to at least two per centum of the largest entire vote cast in the State for any elected candidate; or any party or political body, one of whose candidates at either the general or municipal election preceding the primary polled at least five per centum of the largest entire vote cast for any elected candidate in any county containing therein any city of the second class, city of "the second class A, cities of the third class, borough, town or township.